muhammadmateen027/music_factory_personal/README.md

 ![coverage][database] ![coverage][hive]

-- We have used [Hive](https://docs.hivedb.dev/#/) as a local storage because it's light weight offline storage.
+- This project is using [Hive](https://docs.hivedb.dev/#/) as a local storage because it's light weight offline storage.
     * Hive requires a `key` and `value` to save a value.
         * We used `url` as a `key` because it seems unique rather then `mbid`.
         * Why can't use `mbid` as a key?
 There were number of cases where `mbid` was `null` or `empty` so we can't relay